 - TOCs and FOCs the Group's customers;

-- industry regulators and rail services sponsors (principally the ORR), the DfT, Transport Scotland, Transport for Wales and TfL (in their role providing funding and strategic direction for major rail projects), and other public bodies involved in the UK rail industry:
+- Industry regulators and rail services sponsors (principally the ORR), the DfT, Transport Scotland, TfW and TfL (in their role providing funding and strategic direction for major rail projects), and other public bodies involved in the UK rail industry;

-- the Group's suppliers train manufacturing companies and other suppliers who supply and maintain rolling stock;
+- The Group's suppliers train manufacturing companies and other suppliers who supply and maintain rolling stock;

-- the Group's external lenders;
+- The Group's external lenders;

-- the Group's employees; and
+- The Group's employees; and

-- the Group's owners.
+- The Group's owners.

-Details of these groups, and the main methods that the Directors have used to engage with those stakeholders during the course of the year, are set out in the Company's Corporate Governance Statement on pages 5 to 10 of the Annual report and financial statements of the Company for the year ended 31 December 2022.
+Details of these groups, and the main methods that the Directors have used to engage with those stakeholders during the course of the year, are set out in the Company's Corporate Governance Statement on pages 12 to 17 of this Annual report.